poonchuanan/tp/docs/UserGuide.md

 <br>

-#### Empty inputs are not accepted
+#### Empty inputs will not be accepted
-If any of the paramters input by you is empty, an error would occur
+If any of the parameters input by you is empty, an error would occur
 > the following would be printed out if you input `add e/ c/ `

 ```